x64dbg/docs/developers/functions/index.rst

 Functions
 =========

-This section describes the developerr functions for x64dbg.
+This section describes functions in the bridge.
+Many are currently undocumented, help if you can!

 **Contents:**